khambsimp/monio/README.md

 So what have you humble learned about Logic?
 Well I have learned that logic is an administering of a context to natural language in such way that it is resonable to expect that it could preserve truth in a way that its symbols could be expressed recursively. the two language frameworks where we most often encounter these are within mathematics and computer science.
 This is because for these two language families to be highly effective in describing a variety of phenomena utilizing recursive language is one of the most effective ways to do so.

-Can Deductive reasoinging and recursion be used to develop understanding in other areas of Science.
+Can Deductive reasoning and recursion be used to develop understanding in other areas of Science.
 The growth of Logic Notations of which Programming Languages are a single instance of suggests this is currently administered to knowledge of our current age.In the field of Digital Logic Circuit Design, we see a direct application of Symbolic Logic Theory, including in their application to Hardware Description Languages as an example.
 It is also important that in the case where an aspect of cognition can be written with its own symbology which also has recursive properties that this is imprtant for understanding both mathematics and logic from a cognitive perspective.
 That being Symbolic Logic Theory.
 Logic can be approached from a Philosophical, Linguistic, and Mathematical perspective.
 In terms of Programming Language Theory we are able to use any which aids our particular purpose of defined terms.
 Currently Typer Theories and Homotopy Type Theory seems to be the most applicable to dveevelopment of Hardware Desciption Languages.

 What is the role of a Logician in the Semicondictor industry?